-These days, technology is our best friend.
+Sleep Quality: These days, technology is our best friend.
 It will be impossible for us to go through our day without using smartphones, tablets, or laptops.
-Getting a comfortable and high-quality mattress can’t stop us from putting these devices down and go to sleep.
+Getting a comfortable and high-quality mattress can’t stop us from putting these devices down and going to sleep.

 We can’t deny the fact that the use of technology during the daytime makes our life easier.
 However, did you know that using your phones or laptops at night may deliver the opposite results?